ChrisCummins/ProGraML/tools/docker/phd_base/README.md

 )
 ```

 ## Updating [chriscummins/phd_base](https://hub.docker.com/r/chriscummins/phd_base)

+This is an incredibly tedious process!
+In short:

 1. Modify `tools/docker/phd_base/Dockerfile` with your desired changes.
 2. Build and export the image using: `$ ./tools/docker/phd_base/export.sh`.
-3. Update the digest in the `WORKSPACE` file:
+4. Update the digest in the `WORKSPACE` file:
 ```
 container_pull(
     name = "phd_base",